John Rutledge: Constitutional Convention

 In 1787, Rutledge was selected to represent South Carolina in the Philadelphia Convention which was called to revise the Articles of Confederation but instead produced the United States Constitution.
 He attended all the sessions and served on five committees.
-At the Convention, Rutledge maintained a moderate nationalist stance and chaired the Committee of Detail.
-After the Convention had debated the Virginia Plan and settled some major points of controversy, the Committee of Detail assembled during the convention's July 4 recess.
-Though the committee did not record its minutes, it is known that the committee used the original Virginia Plan, the decisions of the Convention on modifications to that plan, and other sources, to produce the first full draft.
-Much of what was included in this draft consisted of details, such as powers given to Congress, that had not been debated by the Convention.
-Most of these were uncontroversial and unchallenged and as such much of what Rutledge's committee included in this first draft made it into the final version of the Constitution without debate.
+At the convention, Rutledge maintained a moderate nationalist stance and chaired the Committee of Detail.
+After the convention had debated the Virginia Plan and settled some major points of controversy, the Committee of Detail assembled during the convention's July 4 recess.
+Though the committee did not record its minutes, it is known that the committee used the original Virginia Plan, the decisions of the convention on modifications to that plan, and other sources, to produce the first full draft.
+Much of what was included in this draft consisted of details, such as powers given to Congress, that had not been debated by the convention.
+Most of them were uncontroversial and unchallenged, and as such, much of what Rutledge's committee included in this first draft made it into the final version of the Constitution without debate.

 Rutledge recommended that the executive power should consist of a single person, rather than several, because he felt that one person would feel the responsibility of the office more acutely.
-Because the president would not be able to defer a decision to another "co-president", Rutledge concluded that a single person would be more likely to make a good choice.
+Because the president would not be able to defer a decision to another "co-president," Rutledge concluded that a single person would be more likely to make a good choice.
 Rutledge was largely responsible for denying the Supreme Court the right to give advisory opinions.
-Being a judge himself, he strongly believed that a judge's sole purpose was to resolve legal conflicts; he held that a judge should hand down an opinion only when ruling on an actual case.
+Being a judge himself, he strongly believed that a judge's sole purpose was to resolve legal conflicts; he held that judges should hand down an opinion only when they rule on an actual case.
 He also thought that the legal community was the higher tier of society.